Bounding Evidence and Estimating Log-Likelihood in VAE

-Convex functions become interesting objects in deep learning, due to their essential features, such as easiness in finding global minimum or transforming into concave functions.
-Their importance is often the result of Jensen's inequality, its reversed version, and refinements.
-The problems related to Jensen's inequality have also been subjects of intensive studies in other scientific fields, including pure and applied mathematics \cite{brnetic2015refinement, horvath2021extensions, saeed2022refinements}, statistical inference \cite{dragomir2013some,jebara2001reversing,nielsen2010family}, reinforcement learning \cite{dayan1997using,williams2017information}, or even biological studies \cite{ruel1999jensen}.

-\section{Theoretical study}
+\section{THEORETICAL STUDY}

 In this section, we present the main theoretical results of the paper.
-In the first subsection, in \Cref{th:1} and \Cref{cl:3.2} we derive a general condition which, under the assumption of concavity, enables to estimate the evidence from above.
-In the second subsection, we describe the technique inspired by~\cite{burda2015importance}, where it was used in a special case, which allows us to decrease the size of the gap by replacing the random variable with the mean of its independent copies.
-The third subsection contains the crucial result of the paper \Cref{th:3.7}, in which we provide a large class of upper estimations of the evidence.
-By respectively, choosing the parameter $C$ in~\Cref{th:euboimpc}, this allows us to obtain for the map $f=\log$ much tighter estimations than those given directly by~\Cref{cl:3.2}, see Section \ref{sec:exp}.
-In the last subsection, we try to answer the question of where the true evidence lies in the interval given by the lower bound and the upper bound.
+In the first subsection, in \Cref{th:1} we derive a general condition which, under the assumption of concavity, enables us to find an upper bound for the evidence.
+In the second subsection, inspired by~\citep{burda2015importance}, we describe the importance sampling technique that allows us to decrease the size of the gap by replacing the random variable with the mean of its independent copies.
+The third subsection contains the crucial results of the paper (\Cref{th:3.7,th:euboimpc}), in which we provide a large class of upper bounds for the evidence.
+By respectively, choosing a suitable parameter $C$ in~\Cref{th:euboimpc}, this allows us to obtain for the map $f=\log$ much tighter estimations than those given directly by~\Cref{cor:burdalog} (see \Cref{cor:burdalogimproved} and the experimental results supplied in~\Cref{sec:exp}).
+In the last subsection, we try to answer the question of where the evidence lies in the interval given by the lower bound and the upper bound.